Peter Frankopan: Writing career

 In 2015, Frankopan's book The Silk Roads: A New History of the World was published.
 Writing in the Telegraph, Bettany Hughes praised it as a "charismatic and essential book", while Anthony Sattin, writing in The Guardian, called it "ambitious" and "full of insight but let down by factual errors".
 Frankopan's follow-up book, The New Silk Roads: The Present and Future of the World (Bloomsbury Publishing), was published in 2018.

+In March 2023, Bloomsbury published Frankopan's The Earth Transformed: An Untold History, described as a history of the world, written from a fundamentally environmental perspective.
+It was reviewed in The New York Review of Books by Christopher de Bellaigue.

+He was elected a Fellow of the Royal Society of Literature in 2020.

 Hotels

 In 2002, Frankopan and his wife Jessica opened Cowley Manor, a boutique hotel and spa on a historic estate in the Cotswolds.
 They have since expanded their hotel chain, which they named A Curious Group of Hotels, to include the Portobello Hotel in London, Canal House in Amsterdam and L'Hotel Paris in Paris.
 The restaurant in L'Hotel Paris has been awarded a Michelin star.

 Personal life

-He played for the Croatian national cricket team.
+Frankopan played for the Croatian national cricket team.
 In 2015, he said "That’s the achievement I’m proudest of – playing cricket for my country."
 He also plays for the Authors XI cricket team with other British writers and contributed a chapter to the book that team members collectively wrote about their first season playing together, The Authors XI: A Season of English Cricket from Hackney to Hambledon (2013).

+In May 2016, Frankopan was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter to The Guardian, telling voters that if they chose to leave the European Union on 23 June, they would be condemning Britain to irrelevance.

-He and his wife Jessica, daughter of Sir Tim Sainsbury, have four children and live in Oxford.
+Frankopan and his wife Jessica, daughter of Sir Tim Sainsbury, have four children and live in Oxford.
 Together, they oversee a £14 million trust funded by her family's supermarket fortune.